Lisaalbertelli/lisaalbertelli.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am Lisa Sophie Albertelli, a first-year PhD student in Computer Science.
+I am Lisa Sophie Albertelli, a first-year PhD student in Computer Science at Bocconi University.